-The Coronavirus Job Retention Scheme, or ‘furlough scheme’, was introduced by the government last month to protect companies and their workers nationwide.
-It serves a number of purposes, including ensuring that employers left unable to work have a source of income, and allowing financial relief to companies unable to operate with a full workforce.
+The government introduced the Coronavirus Job Retention Scheme in March 2020 to protect companies and their workers.
+It serves several purposes, including ensuring that employers left unable to work have a source of income and allowing financial relief to companies unable to operate with a full workforce.

-Furlough leave is a period of granted absence from an individual’s regular employment.
-An employer may furlough an employee through choice, to lower the company’s outgoings by cutting back the workforce, or when the business is unable to operate.
+Once furloughed, an employee is put on furlough leave, a period of granted absence from an individual’s regular employment.
+An employer may furlough an employee through choice to lower the company’s outgoings by cutting back the workforce or when the business is unable to operate.

-When an employer makes the decision to furlough a staff-member, their usual working responsibilities end on the date at which their term of furlough leave begins.
-The individual must be notified before this date, and discussions must be held as to how much of their usual salary they can expect to receive.
-The employer must give this notice in writing in order to be eligible for the scheme, and a record of this must be kept for five years.
+When an employer decides to furlough a staff member, their usual working responsibilities end on the date at which their term of furlough leave begins.
+The company must notify the individual before this date, and discussions must be held about how much of their usual salary they can expect to receive.
+The employer must give this notice in writing to be eligible for the scheme, and they must keep a record for five years.

-Companies must pay furloughed employees at least 80% of their regular wage, up to a maximum of £2500 per month.
-This money can then be claimed back from HMRC, and will be returned to the company via BACS.
-In order for the employee’s wage to be eligible for reclaim from the government, they must have been in employment with the company since before the 28th February 2020.
-Companies may choose to bridge the gap between the 80% funded by the government, and the regular wage of their employees.
-This does not affect their eligibility for the scheme.
+Companies must pay furloughed employees a percentage of their regular wage, up to a maximum of £2500 per month.
+A percentage of these employees’ wages can then be claimed back from HMRC and will be returned to the company via BACS.
+For the employee’s wage to be eligible for reclaim from the government, they must have been in employment with the company since before 28th February 2020.

 Furloughing a member of staff is not the same as making them redundant.
-Furlough leave is intended as a temporary measure, which can be reviewed at a later date.
-In this case, furloughing a member of staff would mean that their working responsibilities are only put aside for the meantime, and this position will be reviewed once things return to normal.
-Because they are still employed by the company, furloughed employees still have the same rights as they would in the workplace.
+Furlough leave is intended as a temporary measure; the employer can review it at a later date.
+In this case, furloughing a staff member would mean that their working responsibilities are only put aside for the meantime, and the employer should review this position once things return to normal.
+Because the company still employs them, furloughed employees still have the same rights as they would in the workplace.
 These include protection from unfair dismissal, statutory sick pay, and redundancy payments.

 What other help is available?

-If your company is facing financial difficulty due to the Coronavirus outbreak, and furloughing staff members is not a certain solution, other help is available.
-There are several options you may wish to consider in these circumstances:
+If your company is facing financial difficulty due to coronavirus-related issues and furloughing staff members isn’t a sufficient solution, other help is available.

 Continue to trade